zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms-construction.md

 The following code will load and save data by creating an `EditScopeCache` object and defining two functions.
 The `supplyExistingData` function reads the data from the server, and the `saveEditScopeChanges` function writes it back.

+<a name="loading-editing-and-saving-data-procedure"></a>
+### Procedure
-1. Instantiate an edit scope via a `MsPortalFx.Data.EditScopeView` object.
+The code instantiates an edit scope via a `MsPortalFx.Data.EditScopeView` object.

-**NOTE**: When the data to manipulate is already on the client, you can also get an edit scope view from other data cache objects.
+**NOTE**: When the data to manipulate is already located on the client, an edit scope view can also be obtained from other data cache objects.

 <!--
 ```typescript